danwing/settle-charter/charter.md

 # Background

-Servers on local networks have historically settled for unencrypted communications -- printers, routers, and SMB file sharing.
+Unencrypted communications have been historically designed for Servers on local networks such as printers, routers, and SMB file sharing Servers.
 However, with the advent of HTTPS everywhere, browsers disadvantage unencrypted communications by requiring a secure context (generally HTTPS) for features such as Service Workers, Web Bluetooth, WebCrypto,